-Our last dive was to a deeper and colder plain at 70 feet, which was carpeted with brittle stars, a fuzzy shag living carpet, and dotted with kelp.
+Our last dive was to a deeper and colder plane at 70 feet, which was carpeted with brittle stars, a fuzzy shag living carpet, dotted with kelp.
 I had a quick buzz by a sealion.

 Bob and Gerry were among the few night divers.
 Per Gerry, it was comparable to the day dives: “cold and wet and surgy, but dark”.

 There was entertainment up on the boat, watching the flying fish, drawn by the boat’s lights and an abundance of the kelp flies which had been dogging us on board, skipping over the water with sea lions in hot pursuit.

 Friday, September 23, 2019

 We awoke at San Nicolas, which is also under control of the military.
 Thanks to an incident in which Mexican cartel refugees breached the shore, there is an exclusion zone of 300 yards off the coast.
 The island appears to be barren brown hills, but the surrounding waters were enlivened by sea lions darting around in the kelp.